Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon

-This prediction, however, is in serious disagreement with the experimental data.
-As shown in Tab.~\ref{tab:BR and AP}, the calculated branching ratio for $\Xi^0\pi^-$ agrees with experiment, which necessarily means that the result for $\Xi^-\pi^0$ lies significantly below the measured value.
-In our calculation, the branching ratio of the $\Xi^-\pi^0$ channel contributed by the CS process as shown in Fig.~\ref{fig:quark-level diagram} is $1.29\%$, which is consistent with the relationship in Eq.~(\ref{eq:BR ratio}).
+Our calculations of the branching ratios and the asymmetry parameters are presented in Tab.~\ref{tab:BR and AP}.
+These results are compared with the experimental data and the predictions from other theoretical models.
+As in Tab.~\ref{tab:BR and AP}, the calculated branching ratio for $\Xi^0\pi^-$ agrees with experiment, which necessarily means that the result for $\Xi^-\pi^0$ lies significantly below the measured value.
+In our calculation, the branching ratio of the $\Xi^-\pi^0$ channel contributed by the CS process as shown in Fig.~\ref{fig:quark-level diagram} is $1.29\%$, which is much smaller than the experimental measurement.
 The large difference in the branching ratios between $\Omega^-\to\Xi^-\pi^0$ and $\Xi^0\pi^-$ is mainly because of the absence of the DPE process in the former channel.
 However, the decay $\Omega^-\to \Lambda K^-$ also lacks a DPE contribution, yet its experimentally measured branching ratio is sizable, at approximately 66$\%$.
 Our analysis reveals that this channel receives a dominant contribution from pole terms.
-Specifically, only one type of pole diagram is relevant here, characterized by a strong interaction occurs first and then a weak interaction follows (see Fig.~\ref{fig:quark-level diagram}(d)).
-In our calculation, the intermediate poles we considered are the $\Xi$ baryons of the $1^2S_{\frac12^+}$ and $1^2P_{\frac12^-}$ states, corresponding to the PC and PV transition, respectively.
+Specifically, only one type of pole diagram is relevant here, characterized by a strong interaction occurs first and then a weak interaction follows [see Fig.~\ref{fig:quark-level diagram}(d)].
+In our calculation, the intermediate poles we considered are the $\Xi$ baryons of the $1^2S_{1/2^+}$ and $1^2P_{1/2^-}$ states, corresponding to the PC and PV transition, respectively.